django/django/docs/asgi.rst

 the main channel name (e.g. ``http.response``) and followed by the per-client/random portion - channel layers can split on the ``!`` and use just the right hand part to route if they desire, or can ignore it if they don't need to use different routing rules.
+Even if the right hand side contains client routing information, it must still contain random parts too so that each call to ``new_channel`` returns a new, unused name.

 Messages should expire after a set time sitting unread in a channel;
 the recommendation is one minute, though the best value depends on the channel layer and the way it is deployed.

-The maximum message size is 1MB; if more data than this needs to be transmitted it should be chunked or placed onto its own single-reader channel (see how HTTP request bodies are done, for example).
+The maximum message size is 1MB; if more data than this needs to be transmitted it must be chunked or placed onto its own process-specific channel (see how HTTP request bodies are done, for example).
 All channel layers must support messages up to this size.